mlatti/fragment.js/readme.md

 1. Not optimised for mobile
 2. Target elements need a certain size/volume.
 Small elements may not be fractured, just pushed around.
 3. Only 1 element may be broken on one page.
 4. No respawn by default.
-If you want to test without reloading the page, resize the screen.

 #### Usage
 1. Import Ammo.js in the head element.